dellow/Web-Framework/README.md

 ## PageSpeed
 You can run Google PageSpeed insights by running `gulp psi`.
 By default this will check `http://google.com` in `desktop` mode.
 You can specify a URL and mode simply by passing the relevant parameter.
 For example to test amazon.com simply run `gulp psi --url http://amazon.com --mode desktop`.

 This task will also create a text file depending on the requested domain to record all PageSpeed results.
-E.G. A request to test `http://google.com` will create a txt file in `logs/pagespeed/google.com` - all subsequent requests to this domain will be appended to this file.
+E.G. A request to test `http://google.com` will create a txt file in `psi/google.com` - all subsequent requests to this domain will be appended to this file.

+<a name="testing"></a>
+## Testing
+Client side JavaScript testing is done with Jasmine via Karma.

+Browser testing is done with DalekJS.

+_Documentation coming soon_

 <a name="working-with-scss"></a>
 ## Working with SCSS